Relay and Sensor Replacement for Electric Cooktop in Warsaw

 Does the cooktop need to come out?

-Yes, to access the board and wiring underneath.
+Yes, so we can reach the board and wiring underneath.

 Which brands?